Click on the tabs below to expand

-Most people will upgrade their first pond several times after learning valuable lessons from both experience and further study.
-We are here to help/advise you with your first pond, or upgrade your existing pond, - and make it as successful a project as possible.
+Most people upgrade the first pond multiple times after learning lessons from each and further research.
+We are here to help you with either your first pond or upgrade your existing pond as right as possible.
 We welcome your questions 360 588-0140

 A few points to help guide you:

-Larger ponds are easier to maintain: (smaller ponds are actually the hardest to manage and maintain) With a larger pond comes a larger volume of water, and this aids in water chemistry stability.
-Maintaining alkalinity to stabilize pH is easier in a larger pond.
-This is incredibly important as pH and temperature swings that occur in smaller ponds are more stressful to Koi.
-Backwashing a filter on a large pond drains off only about 5% of the total volume of water.
-This represents a reasonable water change that benefits the nutrient content of the pond.
-Backwashing a filter on a small pond may nearly drain it.
+Larger ponds are easier to maintain: With a larger pond comes a larger volume of water and its parameters that are effected much slower.
+A small pond is actually the hardest to manage and maintain.
+Maintaining Alkalinity to stabilize the Ph is easier in a larger pond.
+The Ph and temperature swings in smaller ponds are more stressful to Koi.
+Back washing a filter on a large pond helps drain off up to 5% for reasonable water changes that benefit nutrients.
+While backwashing a filter on a small pond may nearly drain it.

-Steep sides and why: The number one predator of Koi is the Blue Heron.
+Steep sides and why: The number one predator to Koi is the Blue Heron.
 With steep sides, it is near impossible for them to wade in to get your fish.
 They will stand on shallow Lillie pots or rocks and eat Koi.
-They will stab the extra-large Koi with their beaks and toss them to the outer side of the pond, to get them out of the way so that they can get to the medium to small ones that they can eat.
+They will stab the extra-large Koi and toss them to the outer side of the pond to get them out of the way so they can get the medium to small ones that they can eat.

 Depth of pond: The long term standard has been three feet as the minimum.
-When going less than that water temperature swings will fluctuate more rapidly and this can cause stress to the Koi.
-It also will make it easier for predators to find places to stand and capture the fish.
-Too shallow, the fish are in danger of rubbing their bellies on the bottom when startled, which can cause injury, and this will leave the fish open to infection.
-Four to six feet is preferred and many will go to even eight feet or more when they are serious about raising "champion" Koi.
-Koi develop strength and girth by swimming up and down, not just swimming horozontally.
+When going less than that, the water is likely to change temperatures more rapidly that can cause stress to the Koi.
+It also starts to make it easier for predators to find places to stand and capture the fish.
+Too shallow and the fish are in danger of rubbing their bellies occasionally when startled which can cause injury open for infection.
+Four to six feet is preferred and many will go to even eight feet or more when they are serious about raising champion Koi.
+Koi develop strength and girth by swimming up and down, not long distances.

-Water Volume reduces fish stress: With volume comes more places for the fish to wander and find comfort away from predators, or activities like the kids soccer ball bouncing into the pond.
-Depth enables them to stay away from the Blue Heron that kills so many Koi.
-Raccoons are not likely to get into the pond, yet will attempt to hang over and swipe at any fish close to the side.
+Water Volume reduces fish stress: With volume comes more places for the fish to wonder and find comfort away from predators or activities like the kids soccer ball bouncing into the pond.
+Depth enables them to stay away from the Blue Heron that takes so many Koi.
+Raccoons are not likely to get in the pond, yet will attempt to hang over and swipe at any fish close to the side.

 Rubber liner, concrete or other:

-Permit, or not: All cities have different viewpoints and building code regulations.
+Permit or not: All cities have different viewpoints and code that is different.
 Be sure to call them and ask questions.
-Some cities do not require permits for a pond, yet may want one for any electrical work.
-They may ask about any type of auto fill, and require a simple anti- siphon valve preventing any possible pond water from flowing back into the city water system.
+Some cities do not require permits for a pond, yet will want one for any electrical work.
+They may ask about any type of auto fill and require a simple anti siphon valve preventing possible pond water back into the city water system.

 Piping: PVC and ABS are widely used.
 PVC is also available in flex.
 Most pond water plumbing is done with 2 inch piping.
-If your pipe runs are going to be 30 feet or longer use 3 inch piping for as much of the run as possible.
-When gluing PVC to ABS use a combination glue.
-Pond pumps typically only pump 5 – 7 psi of pressure which is considered very low and safe.
+If your pipe runs are going to be 30 feet or longer, use 3 inch piping for as much of the run as possible.
+When gluing PVC to ABS, use a combination glue.
+The pumps used often only pump 5 – 7 psi of pressure which is considered very low and safe.

 Copper anything: Simply put, NO!
-Copper, if used for any part of the plumbing, or water feature, can permit leaching of the copper into the water and cause copper toxicity to the Koi.
+Copper if used for any part of the plumbing or water feature can permit leaching of the copper into the water and cause copper toxicity to the koi.
 Beware of brass as well because brass contains copper.
-Typically occurs at low levels of alkalinity in the water.
+Typically happens at low levels of Alkalinity in the water.

-Underwater lights: After seeing what stray voltage can do to fish, it would be better to install lighting that shines down into the pond.
-Underwater lights, whether they are low voltage, or not, can begin to experience weakened seals that are designed to make the lighting unit watertight... to keep water out!
-They may continue to operate just fine, while zapping your fish every time they are turned on.
-A fish found dead that has an arched back is dead from electrical shock.
+Under Water lights: After seeing what stray voltage can do to fish, it would be better to install lighting that shines down into the pond.
+Underwater lights whether they are low voltage or not, can begin to experience weakened seals that are suppose to keep water out.
+The may continue to operate just fine while zapping your fish every time they are turned on.
+A fish found dead that has an arched look is dead from electrical shock.

-To test for stray voltage, drain the pond enough so that it allows you to be able to place the light in a bucket of water.
+To test for stray voltage, drain the pond to the point to place the light in a bucket of water.
 Turn on the light.
 Test the water in the bucket with one probe of an electrical volt test meter and then touch the other electrical tester probe to a ground.
 It should read zero volts.
 (Do not stand in or touch water during any part of this testing!)

-Quality equipment saves you, not only money in the long run, it saves time and frustration.
-A simple example would be purchasing an external pump, designed for ponds, that is energy efficient.
-It will pay for itself in the first year alone, just in electrical savings, when compared to a submersible pump that costs less than a couple hundred dollars up front.
-Submersible pumps have a life expectancy of 3 years or less, and draw 3 times more in electrical usage, resulting in higher electricity bills.
-A good external pump may last from 5 years to as much as 11 years before needing to be replaced.
+Quality equipment saves you not only money in the long run, it saves time and frustration.
+A simple example would be purchasing an external pump designed for ponds that is energy efficient.
+It will pay for itself in the first year alone just in electrical savings when compared to a submersible pump that costs less then a couple hundred dollars up front to purchase yet has a life expectancy of 3 years or less while drawing 3 times more amps in electricity.

 What to look for: